Azure/simdem/demo_scripts/simdem/script.md

 yes` switch.
 For convenience you can use the command `test` to execute tests with the optimal configuration for automated testing..

+Script mode does not execute any of the commands, instead is outputs an executable bash script that can be run without SimDem.
+Use the command `script` to generate the executable script.

 Each of these modes can be run in auto mode too.
 This means that the program does not wait for a keypress before proceeding.
 This can be